Deliciously New Grilling Ideas.

 In our recipe for Grilled Portabella Mushroom Caprese, we use large mushrooms as a filling base for the classic Italian flavors of a caprese salad.
 Mushrooms act like sponges and also do well with light marinades, like the one we use in our recipe for Maple Balsamic Grilled Mushrooms.

 Our favorite in-season stone fruits are eastern peaches and pluots.
-There are a variety of California pluots, each ripened to perfection and sold within a week of harvest.
+There are a variety of California pluots, each ripened to perfection.
 For a light, satisfying summer meal, try our recipe for Grilled Peach and Burrata Salad.
 It’s the perfect balance of flavors and textures, with salty pistachios and prosciutto paired with sweet peaches and smooth burrata.

 Avocado & Pineapple

-Another popular ingredient, pineapple is a perfect match for the high heat of a grill.
+Another well-loved fruit, pineapple is a perfect match for the high heat of a grill.
 Our Produce Department saves you a step by cutting the fruit into grill-ready spears.
 The sugar content in pineapple allows the fruit to caramelize quickly.

 Try Grilled Pineapple with Chili Lime Rub for a mouthwatering summer side.
 Or, impress your cookout guests with Ice Cream Sundaes with Grilled Pineapple and Caramel Rum Sauce.